Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

 )
 ```

-This code snippet encrypts org_alert using the public key; and then uses OAEP with SHA-256 algorithm for both the main hash and the mask generation function 1 'MGF1', which adds security by making the encryption include a factor of randomness, so as to produce different encryption outputs even if the same message is encrypted with the same key.
+This code snippet encrypts `org_alert` using the `public key`; and then uses `OAEP` with `SHA-256` algorithm for both the main hash and the mask generation function 1 `MGF1`, which adds security by making the encryption include a factor of randomness, so as to produce different encryption outputs even if the same message is encrypted with the same key.

 ```python
 priv_pem = os.environ.get('PEMK')